the-argus/uconsole-doom-image/README.md

 # uconsole-doom-image

-A nix flake to cross compile an image for my RISCV clockwork pi uconsole. just boots doom
+A nix flake to cross compile an image for my RISCV clockwork pi uconsole.